Variants

 Now, we have to specify the Python versions we want to allow.

-We do that in workspace.build-variants
+We do that in workspace.build-variants:

-now, we'd leave it up to pixi whether to use Python 3.11 or 3.12.
+If we'd run pixi install now, we'd leave it up to Pixi whether to use Python 3.11 or 3.12.

 In practice, you'll want to create multiple environments specifying a different dependency version.